UBC-biol525D/UBC-biol525D.github.io/Topic_6/README.md

 mkdir fasta/STAR_index/ ## This is a directory to hold the STAR reference genome index

-STAR --runThreadN 2 \ # The number of threads to spawn this process on
+STAR --runThreadN 2 `#The number of threads to spawn this process on` \
-                              --runMode genomeGenerate \ # The mode of operation for STAR --genomeDir fasta/STAR_index/ \ # A place to store the index file --genomeFastaFiles fasta/SalmonReference.fasta \ # The location of the reference genome --sjdbGTFfile SalmonAnnotations.gff # The location of the genome annotations, in GFF format
+                              --runMode genomeGenerate `#The mode of operation for STAR` \
+                              --genomeDir fasta/STAR_index/ `#A place to store the index file` \
+                              --genomeFastaFiles fasta/SalmonReference.fasta  `#The location of the reference genome` \
+                              --sjdbGTFfile SalmonAnnotations.gff `#the location of the genome annotations, in GFF format`

 ```